satya954/DevOps-Tools-QA/Terraform.md

   }

-### Q28.
-Write a Terraform script to create an EC2 instance and install a web server.
+## Q28.
+Write a Terraform script to create an EC2 instance and install a web server .

-You can create an EC2 instance and install a web server (e.g., Apache or Nginx) using a `user_data` script in Terraform.
-The following script demonstrates how to create an EC2 instance, configure a security group, and install Apache as a web server on the instance.

 ```hcl
 # Define the provider